ont-app/igraph/README.md

 The `p` argument is typically the identifier of a graph element in `g`, but it can also optionally be a traversal function which starts at `s` and accumulates a set of `o`s.

-See also the subclassOf* example in the discussion below describing the of the `Graph` type.
+See also the `subClassOf*` examples in the discussion below describing the of the `Graph` type.

 #### Multimethods to add/remove from graph
 There are multi-methods defined `add-to-graph` and `remove-from-graph`, dispatched on `alter-graph-dispatcher`